 Aroha Lowe is a fluent speaker of Te Reo Māori and a social justice activist, community worker, educator and advocate.
 She co-founded NOA Open Art Studio at Te Manawa Museum and Art Gallery in Palmerston North.

 A former CEO of Wang New Zealand (now known as gen-i), which under Ant's leadership reinvented itself from a product company to become one of the country’s most innovative and successful systems integration and services companies.
-It listed on the New Zealand Stock Exchange as part of this process.

 A positive, visionary, optimistic and authentic leader with a blend of public and private sector experience and strong academic qualifications.

 Neville has an extensive background in Customer Experience and taking services and products to market.